 According to California Penal Code Section 647(f), it is illegal to be in any public place under the influence of alcohol or drugs in such a condition that you are unable to exercise care for your own safety or the safety of others, or to interfere with, obstruct or prevent the free use of any street, sidewalk, or other public way.

 In some cases, police may opt to place an individual arrested for drunk in public in civil protective custody for up to 72 hours.
 This allows the individual to be evaluated and will be a bar to further prosecution.

 It’s possible to fight this charge on several fronts.
 If police determined your blood alcohol content (BAC) with a breath or blood test, both the test results and their significance can be challenged.
 In other words, the test may not have been accurate, and even if it was, does that mean that you met the legal definition of a person who posed a danger to yourself or others?
 This is only one of the defense strategies that is used by the savvy attorneys at the Kavinoky Law Firm.

 Another potent weapon when fighting a drunk in public charge in California is the arresting officer’s own recollections.
 Just as in a drunk driving case, police tend to make notes of things that support the allegation that you were impaired, but under cross-examination, it’s possible to extract details that demonstrate that you didn’t pose a danger to anyone, and to challenge the accuracy of the officer’s recollection of the event.

-Although a California public intoxication charge isn’t as serious as a DUI / DWI allegation, it’s still a criminal offense that carries repercussions as well as the threat of a criminal record.
+Although a California public intoxication charge isn’t as serious as a DUI arrest, it’s still a criminal offense that carries repercussions as well as the threat of a criminal record.
 However, the skilled California defense lawyers of The Kavinoky Law Firm can help.
 We will aggressively defend you against a charge of drunk in public and fight to protect you from the unpleasant results of such a charge on your personal, professional, and emotional life. contact us today for a free consultation.